ClojureBridgeLondon/community-docs/docs/curriculum/making-decisions.md

 ~~~

 Instead of showing all the possible combinations, count all the combinations and return the total number of combinations

+**Take the code from the combinations and wrap it in the count function**

 ~~~klipse
 ;; now count the possible combinations